"Designing Growth Strategies is in our DNA"

 Play Audio Listen to Audio Version

-The U.S. physician groups market size was valued at USD 271.41 billion in 2021.
-The market is anticipated to grow from USD 279.65 billion in 2022 to USD 360.47 billion by 2029, exhibiting a CAGR of 3.7% during the forecast period.
-The global COVID-19 pandemic has been unprecedented and staggering, with physician groups experiencing lower-than-anticipated demand across the U.S. compared to pre-pandemic levels.
-Based on our analysis, this market exhibited a decline of 1.6% in 2020 as compared to 2019.
+The U.S. physician groups market size was valued at USD 281.45 billion in 2022.
+The market is anticipated to grow from USD 292.26 billion in 2023 to USD 397.16 billion by 2030, exhibiting a CAGR of 4.5% during the forecast period.

 The healthcare system consists of primary care doctors, family physicians, and specialists such as pediatricians, gynecologists, and anesthesiologists.
 Physician groups are healthcare providers, where more than two physicians work and provide care to patients to improve healthcare outcomes.
 These groups are generally classified as physician-owned and hospital-owned.
-A physician practicing privately or solo practitioner entails more financial risk than group practices owing to their relatively smaller patient base than others.
+A physician practicing privately or as a solo practitioner entails more financial risk than group practices owing to their relatively smaller patient base than others.

 Furthermore, the growth of the market can be primarily attributed to the burgeoning prevalence and incidence of various medical conditions.
 Additionally, the growing need for early diagnosis, management, and treatment among patients is leading to an increasing number of patient visits to physician offices in the country.